devanshj/rxjs-from-emitter/README.md

 A statically typed, more powerful alternative to RxJS's `fromEvent`.

+Tested with TS 3.5, probably won't work for previous versions.
+For previous versions you can still try writing `"click" as "click"` instead of just `"click"` might work.

 ## Features

 In the following examples `fromEvent` is from rxjs.
 And by "error" I mean compile-time static errors not runtime.
 Also examples work for all event emitter not just DOM's `EventTarget` or node's `EventEmitter`.